projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 - **Location records** are recorded from phones communicating with cell towers.
 These can tell where we are, 24 hours of the day.

-- **Social graph** information can be derived the records of who we call, text and who we're typically nearby according to our location records.
+- **Social graph** information can be derived the records of who we call, text and who we&rsquo;re typically nearby according to our location records.

 - **Internet connection records** detail every website we visit and every connection made by our apps.
 These are required to be held by the Investigatory Powers Act 2016, though the [public are largely unaware](#).

-[AutoSwap](#) demonstrated the power of combining a person's location history with signal data.
+[AutoSwap](#) demonstrated the power of combining a person&rsquo;s location history with signal data.

 - Should people be able to access insights learned about them by the company from the data they provided?
-- Is there a risk that showing people what's held about them might legitimise excessive collection of data?
+- Is there a risk that showing people what&rsquo;s held about them might legitimise excessive collection of data?
 - People should know what information is held about them and making this visible through APIs would be good for transparency.

-## API: Delete usage data
+### Deletion of usage data

-People have the right to delete data held about them (except where it's legally required to be retained), but the process for exercising this right can be cumbersome.
+People have the right to delete data held about them (except where it&rsquo;s legally required to be retained), but the process for exercising this right can be cumbersome.

-[Bills Box](#) hinted at how API access could make it easier for people to delete information they don't want to be stored about them.
+[Bills Box](#) hinted at how API access could make it easier for people to delete information they don&rsquo;t want to be stored about them.

-- Instead of deleting data, why can't people ask for it not to be stored in the first place?
+- Instead of deleting data, why can&rsquo;t people ask for it not to be stored in the first place?
-- For data which must be retained legally, can it be modified so it's not personally identifiable?
+- For data which must be retained legally, can it be modified so it&rsquo;s not personally identifiable?

-## API: Get company policies
+### Machine readable policies

 Company policies like terms and conditions are often locked away inside PDFs and are inpenetrable to ordinary people.
 This disempowers people and does nothing for trust.